guenp/cookiecutter-data-warehouse/README.md

 # Cookiecutter Data Warehouse

 This is a cookie cutter that helps you bootstrap a data warehouse for small data engineering and data science workloads.
-This will be presented at SciPy 2024 (see [How to bootstrap a Data Warehouse with DuckDB](https://cfp.scipy.org/2024/talk/review/PWR9M7BDFJDC7GXQYUXTCPG8Q8VE7EBL)).
+You can use it to run and publish Jupyter notebooks that process, analyze and visualize data stored in one DuckDB database, publish it on GitHub pages and share your data in the Cloud with MotherDuck.

+To learn more about DuckDB and MotherDuck, see [this talk](docs/How.to.Bootstrap.a.data.warehouse.with.DuckDB.SciPy.2024.pdf) that was presented at SciPy 2024.

 ## Install